Real Estate in Hong Kong

 We asked foreigners in Hong Kong what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats in Hong Kong typically search for homes by using online real estate portals, such as Property Guru, Spacious, and Squarefoot, which offer a wide range of listings from different areas in the city.
 Additionally, expats can also search for homes through local real estate agents, who can provide more detailed information about the properties and the surrounding areas.
-Additionally, expats can also search for homes through online forums and social media groups, which can provide helpful advice and tips from other expats who have already gone through the process of finding a home in Hong Kong," explained one expat in Hong Kong.
+Additionally, expats can also search for homes through online forums and social media groups, which can provide helpful advice and tips from other expats who have already gone through the process of finding a home in Hong Kong," said one in Hong Kong.

 About the Author